There are two types of RIT-Ts which can be undertaken, depending on the particular planning process which has identified the need for an investment:

-The RIT-T consultation process is outlined below.
+The RIT-T consultation process for actionable ISP projects

 Where a Project Specification Consultation Report is published: